-For most of us these are unprecedented times.
-The lockdown has forced many of us to stay at home or, for the most vulnerable, in complete isolation.
-Managing aches and pains at home when medical treatment is difficult to access is really important.
-This is a self-help guide for some of the most common aches and pains for legs and feet based on the best latest medical advice.
+Managing aches and pains in your legs is really important.
+This Legs Matter Week (11-15 October 2021), read our self-help guide for some of the most common aches and pains for legs and feet based on the best latest medical advice.

 Plantar fasciitis is the most common cause of heel pain, usually causing pain on the bottom of the heel on your first step in the morning, or after rest.
 This is usually caused by doing too much too quickly, after too doing little for too long.
 It’s often caused by taking up a new activity, but can be caused by a change in footwear which makes the muscles and ligaments in the foot work harder.

 Good supportive footwear, such as trainers, should be used as much as possible.
 This can be helped with an arch support, as long as it fits the contours of the foot.
 Managing the amount of exercise also helps.
 Total rest is not advised for most people; a slight reduction initially and gradual increases work best.

 Short term symptom relief can be had by rolling the foot on a hard ball or frozen bottle, but long-term results come from strengthening exercises for the calf and foot.
 Slowly raising up on tip toes and slowly lowering yourself back down and repeat, increasing the number of repetitions you can do slowly over time is the best and proven effective.

 For many people, the most common leg pain is caused by knee pain from cartilage tears or osteoarthritis.
 The knee is especially prone to damage with a heavy workload over a lifetime.
 The protective cartilage in adulthood has a poor blood supply, making repair of injury slow at best.
 Whilst surgery is common, what can we do to help ourselves?